Self-Improving Loops for Visual Robotic Planning: Introduction

-Despite extending the amount of data utilized for visual planning to internet-level, the model still only has access to purely offline data alone, which can still be limiting in terms of downstream performance.
-Instead, in the era of experience, we aim to design agents that can continuously improve from self-collected behaviors and feedback.
-In such a way, the agent can break free beyond the limits of the provided data and learn by itself to refine performance on a specified task of interest.
-We therefore propose the Self-Adapting Improvement Loop (SAIL), where we iteratively self-improve the video model with online experience, even for behaviors previously unseen in the initial dataset of environment demonstrations.
-As shown in Figure~\ref{fig:sail_teaser}, we construct a loop by iteratively updating the video generative model with data collected by the robotic agents following visual plans, in which the quality of the plans are improved through adaptation with a frozen, internet-pretrained video model.
+Despite extending the amount of data utilized for visual planning to internet-level, the model still only has access to purely offline data.
+In the era of experience, we aim to design agents that can continuously improve from self-collected behaviors and feedback.
+In such a way, the agent can break free beyond the limits of offline data and learn by itself to refine performance on a specified task of interest.
+We therefore propose \textbf{\underline{S}elf-\underline{I}mproving \underline{L}oops for \underline{V}isual \underline{R}obotic Planning (SILVR)}, where the generated video iteratively self-improves with online experience, particularly with respect to behaviors previously unseen in the initial dataset of environment demonstrations.
+As shown in Figure~\ref{fig:sail_teaser}, each loop adapts the video generative model (and optionally, the IDM) with environment-grounded data collected by the robotic agents following their own-generated visual plans.